 STCM 1999 Topics in Strategic Communication 1 to 4, On Demand A lower level course in a selected area of Strategic Communication.
 Not for independent study.
 Additional fee may be required.
 STCM 2323 Contemporary Public Relations 3, Spring, Even An introductory overview of public relations, including a study of the various publics, functions of the mass media, public opinion, research, publicity, ethics, and evaluation.
-STCM 2999 Independent Study in Strategic Communication 1 to 4 Independent study for students who have completed a minimum of 24 hours with a B average.
-Prerequisites: approval of the dean and completion of a 2999 Independent Study Form.
-STCM 3043 Advertising 3, Fall, Odd Advertising as the commercial component of the media, including its role in the marketing mix.
-Examination of advertising media and of various sized markets.
-STCM 3183 Public Relations Writing 3, Spring, Odd Study, analysis and practice in writing news, publicity and promotional materials for print, online and broadcast media.
-Analysis and interpretation of content, appearance, writing and editing public relations documents, including brochures, newsletters, annual reports, correspondence and online publications.
-STCM 3959 Strategic Communication Internship 1-4 A training program providing students an opportunity to learn and work alongside professional practitioners in the field.
-Prerequisite: approval of department.
-STCM 4153 Capstone in Strategic Communication 3, Fall Research, planning, and preparation of a communications campaign for an organization.
-Prerequisites: senior standing and permission.
-STCM 4163 Public Relations Case Studies 3, Fall, Even A study of the operation and objectives of effective public relations using the case study approach.
-Emphasis is given to relating the management function of decision-making and policy formation to the communication process.
+STCM 2999 Independent Study in Strategic Communication1 to 4Independent study for students who have completed a minimum of 24 hours with a B average.Prerequisites: approval of the dean and completion of a 2999 Independent Study Form.
+STCM 3043 Advertising3, Fall, OddAdvertising as the commercial component of the media, including its role in the marketing mix.Examination of advertising media and of various sized markets.
+STCM 3183 Public Relations Writing3, Spring, OddStudy, analysis and practice in writing news, publicity and promotional materials for print, onlineand broadcast media.
+Analysis and interpretation of content, appearance, writing and editingpublic relations documents, including brochures, newsletters, annual reports, correspondence andonline publications.
+STCM 3959 Strategic Communication Internship1-4A training program providing students an opportunity to learn and work alongside professional practitioners in the field.
+Prerequisite: permission.1-4 STCM 4163 Public Relations Case Studies3, Fall, EvenA study of the operation and objectives of effective public relations using the case study approach.Emphasis is given to relating the management function of decision-making and policy formation to the communication process.
 Prerequisite: STCM 2323.
-STCM 4329 Advanced Topics in Strategic Communication 1 to 4, On Demand An advanced course in a selected area of Strategic Communication.
+STCM 4329 Advanced Topics in Strategic Communication1 to 4, On DemandAn advanced course in a selected area of Strategic Communication.
 Not for independent study.
-STCM 4999 Independent Study in Strategic Communication 1 to 4 Independent study for juniors and seniors with at least a B average in Strategic Communication.
-Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
+STCM 4983 Capstone in Strategic Communication3, FallResearch, planning, and preparation of a communications campaign for an organization.Prerequisites: senior standing and permission.
+STCM 4999 Independent Study in Strategic Communication1 to 4Independent study for juniors and seniors with at least a B average in Strategic Communication.1Prerequisites: approval of the dean and completion of a 4999 Independent Study form.1